clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 CRTPGM PGM(CLARAH) MODULE(CLARAH) BNDSRVPGM(CFSAPI)
 ```

+## CFS-400 example ILE RPG servcie for use by network clients

 To show how an ILE RPG program can be used to run as a handler, you will create the ILE RPG version of the echo handler as follow: copy the ECHO.RPGLE and the ECHO.RPGH files from this repository to the QRPGLESRC source file on your system.
 You will then compile this source into a module by issuing the following command:

 ```bash